Eggs as food: Air cell

 The larger end of the egg contains an air cell that forms when the contents of the egg cool down and contract after it is laid.
 Chicken eggs are graded according to the size of this air cell, measured during candling.
 A very fresh egg has a small air cell and receives a grade of AA.
 As the size of the air cell increases and the quality of the egg decreases, the grade moves from AA to A to B. This provides a way of testing the age of an egg: as the air cell increases in size due to air being drawn through pores in the shell as water is lost, the egg becomes less dense and the larger end of the egg will rise to increasingly shallower depths when the egg is placed in a bowl of water.
 A very old egg will float in the water and should not be eaten, especially if a foul odor can be detected if the egg is cracked open.

 Shell

 Eggshell color is caused by pigment deposition during egg formation in the oviduct and may vary according to species and breed, from the more common white or brown to pink or speckled blue-green.
 The brown pigment is protoporphyrin IX, a precursor of heme, and the blue pigment is biliverdin, a product of the breakdown of heme.
 Generally, chicken breeds with white ear lobes lay white eggs, whereas chickens with red ear lobes lay brown eggs.
-Although there is no significant link between shell color and nutritional value, often there is a cultural preference for one color over another (see below).
+Although there is no significant link between shell color and nutritional value, there is often a cultural preference for one color over another (see below).
 As candling is less effective with brown eggs, they have a significantly higher incidence of blood spots.